-- 1. To receive, consider and adopt the audited financial statements of the Company for the financial year ended March 31, 2020 and the reports of the Board of Directors and Auditors thereon. - 2.
-To appoint a Director in place of Mr. Gaurav Singhania (DIN: 01186568), who retires by rotation and being eligible, offers himself for re-appointment. - 3.
-To consider and approve the re-appointment of Auditors and fix their remuneration and in this regard to consider and if thought fit, to pass with or without modification(s), the following resolution as an Ordinary Resolution:-

-"RESOLVED THAT pursuant to the provisions of Section 139, 142 and all other applicable provisions, if any, of the Companies Act, 2013 and the Companies (Audit & Auditors) Rules, 2014 (including any statutory modification(s) or re-enactment(s) thereof for the time being in force), M/s.
+- 1. To receive, consider and adopt the audited financial statements of the Company for the financial year ended March 31, 2021 and the reports of the Board of Directors and Auditors thereon. - 2.
+To appoint a Director in place of Mr. Sushil Kumar Singhania (DIN: 00379991), who retires by rotation and being eligible, offers himself for re-appointment. - 3.
+To consider and approve the ratification of Auditors and in this regard to consider and if thought fit, to pass with or without modification(s), the following resolution as an Ordinary Resolution:- - "RESOLVED THAT pursuant to the provisions of Section 139, 142 and all other applicable provisions, if any, of the Companies Act, 2013 and the Companies (Audit & Auditors) Rules, 2014 (including any statutory modification(s) or re-enactment(s) thereof for the time being in force), M/s.
 M. L. Bhuwania and Co.
-LLP (Firm Registration No.: 101484W / W100197) Chartered Accountants, as Statutory Auditor of the Company, be and is hereby appointed as Statutory Auditor of the Company, to hold office from the conclusion of this Annual General Meeting till the conclusion of the Forty Two Annual General Meeting of the Company to be held in the year 2024, on such remuneration as may be decided by the Board of Directors after taking into consideration the volume of work involved."
+LLP (Firm Registration No.: 101484W / W100197) Chartered Accountants, as Statutory Auditor of the Company, be and is hereby ratified as Statutory Auditor of the Company, from the conclusion of this Annual General Meeting till the conclusion of the Forty Two Annual General Meeting of the Company to be held in the year 2024, on such remuneration as may be decided by the Board of Directors after taking into consideration the volume of work involved."